Why do cats die with their eyes open?

 - Why do cats die with their mouth open?

-The reason why cats die with their eyes open is because it takes muscular effort to keep them open and when a cat has died that muscular effort is no longer there.
+The reason why cats die with their eyes open is because it takes active muscular effort to close the eyes and when a cat has died that muscular effort is no longer there.
 The reason why cats might die with their tongue out is because it takes energy i.e. muscular effort to keep their tongue in their mouths.
 The reason is the same as for their eyes.
 Finally, people appear to think that cats die with their mouths open.
 That’s why they’re asking the question.
 At this stage, I am not one hundred percent convinced that all cats die with their mouths open.

 I will confess that until now I have been emotionally unable to attend the end-of-life euthanasia of my cats.
 Jackson Galaxy says that all cat guardians should attend when a veterinarian ends their cat’s life due to health reasons.
 He says that we owe a duty to our cat to attend at that moment.
 I agree with him.
 I will change my behaviour.